 A viable solution that can cut more than a year off of the time to first office action is already available, and it is (relatively) inexpensive!

 Quietly, the PTO has been accepting about 750 applications every month in its “Track 1” program.
 When you file with Track 1, your application is “accelerated” and the “goal” is to get the patent application to a “disposal” in 12 months.

 In the PTO, a disposal refers to a final decision: either abandoned, rejected twice, or allowed.

 Whether abandoned by the applicant, twice rejected, or allowed, the patent examination process has reached a conclusion, and the PTO considers its examination complete.
-As shown in the above graphic, the PTO grants almost as many allowances under Track 1 as it finally rejects.
+As shown in the above graphic, the PTO grants almost as many allowances under Track one as it finally rejects.
 (Note that, for a fee, the Applicant can request to continue the examination.)

 As shown in the below graph I compiled from PTO data for January 2016, the average first office action takes 3.4 months after filing for Track 1 cases, but 16.3 months for everyone else.
 Under Track 1, allowances typically only take 6.5 months, compared to 26.1 months for everyone else.

 With numbers like those, the difference in waiting time between First Class and Coach comes to mind!

 What is the Catch?